TomasGieco/Calculadora/README.md

 Calculadora en JS

 This file includes a calculator made by me while practicing and study the methods apliccated here.
-It was made with JavaScript, HTML5 and CSS.
+This was made with JavaScript, HTML5 and CSS.